-Finally, above all else, senior leadership must recognize that the new and future generation of RCAF personnel are going to look different and possess different skills and values than personnel today in many ways.
+Finally, above all else, senior leadership must recognize that the new and future generations of RCAF personnel are going to look different and possess different skills and values than personnel today in many ways.
 Partially a function of changes within society at large, the RCAF will have to adapt in order to ensure that the force reflects society.
 In so doing, new career paths will need to be identified and implemented under senior leadership.

-Although not entirely a product of AI and related advanced communications, surveillance, reconnaissance, targeting and strike systems, the RCAF also faces the challenges related to combined and joint operations.
+Although not entirely a product of AI and related advanced communications, surveillance, reconnaissance, targeting and strike systems, the RCAF also faces challenges related to combined and joint operations.
 Although both combined and joint operational requirements have existed for some time, inter and intra-service-based silos or stovepipes remain to be fully overcome.
-For the RCAF, combined has largely meant in cooperation and integration with the USAF.
+For the RCAF, combined has largely meant cooperation and integration with the USAF.
 Jointness remains limited and somewhat rhetorical.
 However, existing and future technologies are a major driver of fully linked combined and joint forces eliminating inter-service silos.
 In part, this is also a function of the US Regional Command Structure as embodied in its Unified Command Plan.
 Following the US lead, it is now currently embodied in the US Joint All Domain Command and Control (JADCC) construct (in Canada pan-domain is employed without command and control).
-Interoperability with the US and as result the other allies is a critical priority for the RCAF, and as the US breaks down barriers, so the RCAF will follow.
-At the operational level, for example, is the strategic concept of Integrated Air and Missile Defence (IAMD), in which air, naval and land based capabilities need to be fully connected to ensure the efficient use of all air defence assets.
+Interoperability with the US and as a result the other allies is a critical priority for the RCAF, and as the US breaks down barriers, the RCAF will follow.
+At the operational level, for example, is the strategic concept of Integrated Air and Missile Defence (IAMD), in which air, naval and land-based capabilities need to be fully connected to ensure the efficient use of all air defence assets.

-Whereas, for example, in the past air assets remained under the command and control of air force personnel, the future is likely to enable direct command and control by the other services as well.
-As noted in the previous section, army personnel will be able to direct air assets to target without intermediary air force engagement, enhancing decision superiority in the field.
-In the case of NORAD, what remains a largely exclusive air force organization is likely to evolve into a truly joint one.
+Whereas, for example, in the past air assets remained under the command and control of Air Force personnel, the future is likely to enable direct command and control by the other services as well.
+As noted in the previous section, army personnel will be able to direct air assets to targets without intermediary air force engagement, enhancing decision superiority in the field.
+In the case of NORAD, what remains a largely exclusive Air Force organization is likely to evolve into a truly joint one.
 In other words, senior officers across the services are increasingly required to have a deep understanding of all the services’ thinking and operating procedures.
-As a future distant projection, jointness drives towards a future of a single unified (purple) force structure.
-This, in turn, raises significant implications for RCAF, as well as the other services culture, which remain as a significant barrier to be overcome.
+As a future distant projection, jointness drives toward a future of a single unified (purple) force structure.
+This, in turn, raises significant implications for RCAF, as well as the other services culture, which remain a significant barrier to be overcome.

-Finally, as a function of the centrality of all domain awareness breaking down silos is future developments with regard to access to space.
+Finally, as a function of the centrality of all domain awareness breaking down silos is future development with regard to access to space.
 At some time in the future, the physical barriers separating air and space will be overcome, which will have major force structure, doctrinal and capability implications for the RCAF.
-Today, space is labeled as a competitive, congested and contested domain.
-The congested component relates to existing and ongoing new satellite constellations, especially in Low Earth Orbit (LEO), and growing space debris are likely to be resolved through new technology in terms of small and nano-satellites, and the development of new technology that will support the removal of space debris.
+Today, space is labelled as a competitive, congested and contested domain.
+The congested component relates to existing and ongoing new satellite constellations, especially in Low Earth Orbit (LEO), and growing space debris is likely to be resolved through new technology in terms of small and nano-satellites, and the development of new technology that will support the removal of space debris.
 This will include new and more efficient light weight energy generation technology to ensure defunct satellites can be readily and effectively removed from vital earth orbits, which should include the planned new RCAF military satellites.